 All too often, a group of friends goes out to a party, everyone gets drunk or does drugs, and one of the friends gets alcohol poisoning or passes out.
 Out of fear of being arrested or cited for underage alcohol use or drug use, the other friends may not call 9-1-1 despite the fact that one of them needs urgent medical attention.
 Good Samaritan laws were written to encourage these individuals to call 9-1-1 in the case of a medical emergency, like a drug overdose or alcohol poisoning, without fear of arrest or prosecution.

-These laws do not protect a person who has distributed or sold drugs or who has driven while under the influence, but they may protect underage individuals who are intoxicated and/or in possession of alcohol or drugs from arrest, charges, and/or prosecution.
+These laws do not protect a person who has distributed or sold drugs or who has driven while under the influence, but they may protect underage individuals who are intoxicated and/or in possession of alcohol, drugs, or paraphernalia from arrest, charges, and/or prosecution.
 Several states’ Good Samaritan laws take into account the fact that an individual placed a life-saving call during litigation and sentencing.

-Only ten states have have not enacted some sort of Good Samaritan law (Arizona, Idaho, Iowa, Kansas, Maine, Missouri, Oklahoma, South Carolina, Texas, and Wyoming).
+Only five states have have not enacted some sort of Good Samaritan law (Kansas, Maine, Oklahoma, Texas, and Wyoming).
 Of the states with Good Samaritan laws, who is protected, what substances are protected, and the extent of those protections vary by jurisdiction.
 You may be required to remain at the scene until help arrives to be eligible for protection.
-To learn more about the Good Samaritan laws in your state, consider exploring the Law Atlas.
+To learn more about the Good Samaritan laws in your state, consider exploring this map of overdose prevention laws by state.
 If you live in one of the states without a Good Samaritan law, you should still seek medical help if you suspect that someone is in trouble.
-Calling 9-1-1 could save your friend’s life.
+Calling 9-1-1 could save a life.